 It’s important to realize that Mohs surgery involves cutting the skin, not just scraping.
 One is left with a hole after the tumor is removed.
 Options for repair are difficult to determine before surgery since one can not predict the final defect.
 However, once the area is cancer free, Dr. Rausch will discuss the options for wound healing and surgical repair of the defect.
 They include letting the wound heal by itself, closing the wound in a side-to-side fashion with stitches, or closing the wound with a skin flap or graft.
 Repairing locations on the nose, ear, eyelid or lip can often be more involved than anticipated because these locations do not have tissue that can be brought together easily.
 Filling the hole can be more of a challenge, often requiring a flap or graft.
 Following the repair, a dressing is applied and you will be given instructions on wound care and dressing changes.
 Occasionally, if warranted, other surgical specialties may be utilized for their unique skills.

 Pre-operative Consultation: Consultations with Dr. Rausch are done the day of surgery but can be arranged prior to surgery if desired.
 If you’re uncertain about surgery because you are considering another form of treatment or no treatment at all, please call before your scheduled surgery date to avoid a cancellation fee.

 Biopsy Site Identification: Smaller cancers are difficult to identify.
 You must be able to identify your biopsy site the day of surgery.
 It’s helpful to take a photo of your biopsy site before it heals.
 Bring the photo with you the day of surgery or email to email@example.com (photos you send may not be encrypted).

-Medications: Continue all medications prescribed by your doctor, including blood thinners, aspirin, Coumadin, Plavix, Vitamin E and blood pressure medications.
+Medications: Continue all medications, except narcotics and benzodiazepines, prescribed by your doctor, including blood thinners, aspirin, Coumadin, Plavix, Vitamin E and blood pressure medications.
 Studies show discontinuation of prescribed medications, even for short periods, can put one at risk for life threatening events, such as heart attack and stroke.